virtualansoftware/doculan-tutorials/docs/E_Sign/multiple-party-document.md

 ---

-##  Step 8 — Audit Trail & Verification
+##  Step 8 Ã¢â‚¬â€ Audit Trail & Verification

 Open **Order Trail** from the document actions menu to view: